SovaNetwork/.github/profile/README.md

 We welcome contributions from the community!
 Open and issue or PR and it will be reviewed by the core team.
 Visit the [sova-reth/docs](https://github.com/SovaNetwork/sova-reth/tree/main/docs) folder to see what stages are actively being worked on.

-## License

-Licensed under either of Apache License, Version 2.0 or MIT license at your option.

 ---

 <div align="center">